 91.7% for yes.
 So, we can accept the answer as shelties can live with shelties.
 5.6% for no. I was later able to find out what the problem was with these 5.6% owners.

 These owners said that mixing shelties with their chickens just isn’t worked out.
 They mentioned that their shelties don’t have any tendency to harm chickens whatsoever.
 But their natural “herding” instinct causes panic in the chickens, and this is not something that can accept.

 Because that’s not good for egg production.
-Moreover, they mentioned that when hens run here and there, it could be caused to break eggs.
+Moreover, they mentioned that when hens run here and there, they could be caused to break eggs.